Alicepinch/stay-in-st-tropez/README.md

 ## Deployment

-This project was created in Gitpod workspaces and pushed to Github regularly.
-To deploy this project to github the process was:
+This project was created in Gitpod workspaces and pushed to GitHub regularly.
+To deploy this project to GitHub the process was:

-- Open the 'Stay-in-st-tropez'repository on github
+- Open the 'Stay-in-st-tropez' repository on GitHub
 - Go to settings
-- Scroll down to 'Github pages' section
+- Scroll down to 'GitHub pages' section
 - Select the master branch as the source, save these changes.
 - After refreshing the page the repo is published and the URL is generated.
 - The Stay In St Tropez page can be accessed via: https://alicepinch.github.io/stay-in-st-tropez/